Top Dems leave door open to trimming Biden’s $3.5T price tag

 “Manchin of course continues to be a very important partner to the president” and talks with him are “ongoing,” said White House spokesperson Jen Psaki.

-One way to trim the measure’s cost while financing Biden’s priorities would be to phase them over several years.
+One way to trim the measure’s cost while financing Biden’s priorities would be to phase them in over several years.
 House Ways and Means Committee Chairman Richard Neal, D-Mass., has proposed expanding Medicare coverage to include vision, hearing and dental benefits but doing so gradually over time.

-The House Education and Labor Committee released details Wednesday of its $761 billion slice of the overall bill, with votes planned for Thursday.
+The House Education and Labor Committee released details Wednesday of its $761 billion slice of the overall bill, with votes likely Friday.
 It would finance free pre-kindergarten for 3- and 4-year-olds, two years of free community college and bulked up programs for food programs, job training and repairing public schools.

 Associated Press reporters Josh Boak and Alexandra Jaffe contributed to this report.